icgrp/ese532_handouts/ese532_handouts/hw1/walk_through.md

-Xilinx only supports Linux and Windows (you can use [this video tutorial](https://www.youtube.com/watch?v=HaOWfmCAyCE) to run Linux on a virtualization software; n.b.; video was made using a previous of Xilinx Software; you should install Vitis 2020.2).
+Xilinx only supports Linux and Windows (you can use [this video tutorial](https://www.youtube.com/watch?v=HaOWfmCAyCE) to run Linux on a virtualization software; n.b.; video was made using a previous version of the Xilinx Software; you should install Vitis 2020.2).
 Our instructions are written for Linux and assumes you have basic proficiency in Linux.
 Following are some resources if you need to brush up on Linux command line:
 - [Introduction to the GNU/Linux and UNIX command line](https://bootlin.com/blog/command-line/)